 “Depending on the level of deactivation of a glass furnace, it may take from one to six months to restore it to full production.
 Because of this, iSuppli expects the glass shortage won’t be resolved until September, by which time panel suppliers will be able to increase capacity and expand supply,” the company said.

-Beyond reduced panel costs, television brands also are set to reduce prices by utilizing less expensive sales channels like the Internet and mass merchants, iSuppli said.
+Beyond reduced panel costs, television brands also are set to reduce prices by utilizing less expensive sales channels, iSuppli said.

 iSuppli recently boosted its forecast of 2009 LCD TV sales to 123 million units, up from 110 million before.